ammeyjohn/OpenTrends/OpenTrends.md

   - Parallel LINQ
   - OData / WCF Data Services, SharePoint, and Windows DataMarket
   - Microsoft's ubercool Reactive Extensions
+* [DOCCO](http://jashkenas.github.io/docco/) (**MIT**) - Docco is a quick-and-dirty documentation generator, written in Literate CoffeeScript.
+It produces an HTML document that displays your comments intermingled with your code.
+All prose is passed through Markdown, and code is passed through Highlight.js syntax highlighting.
+This page is the result of running Docco against its own source file.

 # Cloud Computing #